Gender Reassignment Surgery

 Gender reassignment Female-to-Male Breast Surgery

 Gender dysphoria occurs in 0.3% of the population.
-The female-to-male (FTM) gender reassignment surgery in our Alameda and Brentwood practice involves removing both breasts: termed mastectomy, with preservation of the
+The female-to-male (FTM) gender reassignment surgery in our Alameda and Brentwood practice involves removing both breasts: termed mastectomy, with preservation of the nipple areola complex and with the creation of a contoured, male-looking chest.

 People undergoing gender reassignment surgery, desire to make their body as congruent as possible with their preferred sex through surgery and/or hormone treatment.